visit-dav/visit/src/doc/cli_manual/functions.rst

   SetRenderingAttributes(atts) -> integer

-atts : type
+atts : RenderingAttributes object
-    A RenderingAttributes object that contains the rendering attributes thatwe want to make VisIt use.
+    A RenderingAttributes object that contains the rendering attributes that we want to make VisIt use.

-return value : integer
+return type : CLI_return_t
     The SetRenderingAttributes function returns 1 on success and 0 on failure.